Liassine Cadamuro

-Liassine Cadamuro-Bentaïba (لياسين كادامورو بن طيبة; born 5 March 1988) is a professional footballer who plays for Berre SPC.
+Liassine Cadamuro-Bentaïba (لياسين كادامورو بن طيبة; born 5 March 1988) is a former professional footballer.
 A versatile defender, he can operate as a right back, central defender or left back.

 After starting out at Real Sociedad (first and second teams), he went on to represent clubs (other than in Spain) in Switzerland, France, Romania and Greece.

 Born in France, Cadamuro featured in the Algeria national team's squads at the 2014 World Cup, and three Africa Cup of Nations tournaments.

 Club career

 Real Sociedad

 At the age of 15, Cadamuro joined Sochaux's youth system, going on to represent the reserves in three seasons.
 In summer 2008, he moved to Spain and signed for Real Sociedad.

 With the Basques, Cadamuro played another three years with the B side, two in the third division and one in the fourth.
 He was promoted to the first team for the 2011–12 campaign, following the arrival of countryman Philippe Montanier as team manager.
 On 10 September 2011, he made his La Liga debut, coming on as a substitute for Xabi Prieto in the 70th minute of a 2–2 home draw against Barcelona.

 Cadamuro finished his first season with Real with 19 league appearances (13 starts), helping to a final 12th position.
 He agreed to a two-year extension on 2 January 2013, extending his contract until 2016.

 On 8 January 2014, after having been sparingly played during the first half of the campaign, Cadamuro joined Segunda División club Mallorca on loan until June.
 On 31 August, he signed with another second-tier side, Osasuna, also on loan.